top of page

 There is widespread malnutrition.
 Young children, if not provided with enough protein and fresh vegetables or fruit, are very susceptible to renal failure.
 Dental health is also important for healthy heart and kidneys.

-A medical report that came out in late 2020 estimated that 4 out of every 10 children living in the San Pedro Itzicán area will have renal problems.
+A report from the University of Guadalajara that came out in late 2020 estimated that 75% of children living in the San Pedro Itzicán area will have renal problems.
 This is the link to the article in Spanish.
 This is tragic.

 bottom of page